 • Section 17 says no Convention provision or Strasbourg ruling “whenever made or given, shall be regarded as binding on any person [in the UK] (including any public authority)”.

 • Section 20(2) gives the Justice Secretary the power to go through past legislation for the purpose of “repeal of references to the Human Rights Act 1998 or terms used in that Act without any replacement provision”.

-So, in an Orwellian echo, all trace of the HRA is to be expunged from legislation and jurisprudence and not to be replaced with reference to the new Bill of Rights.
+So, in an Orwellian echo, all trace of the HRA would be expunged from legislation and jurisprudence and be replaced with reference to the new Bill of Rights.
 Court judgments under the HRA are to be … what?
 Retrospectively rendered null and void?
 Should they be struck from the court records so that we collectively forget them?
 Should those who fell foul of them get their money back?

 At Section 3 Elphicke has this: